All About Interest on Student Loans

 For example, if you ask most borrowers how much interest they will pay over the lifetime of a 10 year, $10,000 loan with 10% interest, very few give the correct answer of $5,858.15.
-Typical errors include assuming an interest-only loan, where the monthly payments do not include payments to reduce the principal balance, and either reporting just a single year's interest or the full term's interest, the student would either calculate $1,000 in interest (10% of $10,000) or $10,000 in interest (10% of $10,000 for 10 years).
+Typical errors include assuming an interest-only loan, where the monthly payments do not include payments to reduce the principal balance, and either reporting just a single year's interest or the full term's interest.
 This either yields a value that is too low or a value that is too high.
 When estimating the monthly payments or the total amount repaid, including interest and principal, many borrowers omit either the interest or the original loan balance.

 Even if the borrower understands the concept of interest, an interest rate does not feel very high on an emotional level.
 The interest rates are usually low single digit figures for federal education loans, and so don't feel like real money.